clojurewerkz/neocons.docs/articles/populating.md

 ## Schema & Constraints (Neo4J 2.0+)

-Since Neo4j 2.0, you can add schema meta information for speed improvements or modelling benefits.
+Since Neo4j 2.0, you can add schema meta information for speed improvements or modeling benefits.
 They fall into two categories, Indices and Constraints.
 These features are very new and subject to change.